code-423n4/2022-10-zksync/README.md

 4. Solidity version is not pinned in the source files.
 It is pinned in the [config](https://github.com/code-423n4/2022-10-zksync/blob/main/ethereum/hardhat.config.ts#L21) instead.
 5. Implementation of the Diamond Cut is not fully EIP-2535 compatible, because of missing check for that replaced facet is distinct from old one.
 6. `unfreezeDiamond`/`emergencyFreezeDiamond`/`cancelDiamondCutProposal` are susceptible to reorg attack.
+7. L1 -> L2 transactions are free, which can lead to DoS attack.

 The C4udit output for the contest can be found here, [include link to C4udit report], within an hour of contest opening.